nishucosmos/INVENTORY-ANALYTICS-DASHBOARD/README.md

 ---

 ## 💡 Impact
-This wasn’t just a data viz exercise — it was about **making reporting resilient to system changes** and ensuring leaders always had a **single source of truth**.
+This wasn’t just a data viz exercise, it was about **making reporting resilient to system changes** and ensuring leaders always had a **single source of truth**.
 By bridging test and production environments seamlessly, the dashboard became a **live control tower for inventory and financial decisions**.